ghik/kubernetes-the-harder-way/docs/02_Preparing_Environment_for_a_VM_Cluster.md

 In other words, our machines will get MACs in the range `52:52:52:00:00:00` to `52:52:52:00:00:06`.

 > [!NOTE]
-> This is OK as long as `$vmid` is always a single-digit ID.
-If you want this to be more bulletproof
-> (prepared for more than 10 VMs), you can use something like `$(printf "%02x\n" $vmid)` as the last
+> If you want this to be more bulletproof (prepared for more than 10 VMs), you can use something like
-> byte of the MAC address.
+> `$(printf "%02x\n" $vmid)` as the last byte of the MAC address.

 Now it's time to configure `dnsmasq`'s DHCP server:
-* configure a DHCP address range (the same as in QEMU option)
+* configure a DHCP address range (the same as in the QEMU option)
-* assign fixed IPs to VM MAC addresses - in order for them to look nice, we choose the range from `192.168.1.10` to `192.168.1.16` (i.e. `192.168.1.$((10 + $vmid))` in shell script syntax)
+* associate fixed IPs with VM MACs - in order for them to look nice, we choose the range from `192.168.1.10` to `192.168.1.16` (i.e. `192.168.1.$((10 + $vmid))` in shell script syntax)
 * make the server _authoritative_